tomaslibal/ua-detection/README.md

 ### Introduction

 This is an experimental repository about device detection for the World Wide Web.
-I am mostly interested in device detection for the user agents connecting to web servers through the HTTP requests.
+I'm mostly interested in device detection for the user agents connecting to web servers through the HTTP requests.

-Two end goals that I would like achieve:
+There are two end goals that I would like achieve:

-1. Determine if the device belong to a given group
+1. Determine if a device belongs to a given group

-   Say, you define a group 'Smart TVs' and you get a user-agent string, this detection tells if the string comes possibly from a device that belongs to the group or not.
+   Say, you define a group 'Smart TVs' and you get a user-agent string, this detection should tell if the string comes possibly from a device that belongs to the group or not.

 2. Uniquely determine a device for a given user-agent string

-   This detection tells what device(s) likely belong to the supplied user-agent string.
+   This detection should tell what device(s) likely belong to the supplied user-agent string.

 ### Data